Rutuja-117/An-Integrated-Machine-Learning-Framework-for-Behavioral-Discount-Modeling-and-Campaign-Forecasting-i/README.md

-# DISCOVER: An Integrated Machine Learning Framework for Behavioral Discount Modeling and Campaign Forecasting in E-Commerce.
+# An Integrated Machine Learning Framework for Behavioral Discount Modeling and Campaign Forecasting in E-Commerce.
 A machine learning framework that personalizes discount strategies at the user-product level and forecasts campaign outcomes such as GMV, CVR, and Margin.

 Overview-